 The French moved like clouds

-And all to our redoubt.
+And everything is at our redoubt.

 Lancers with colorful badges,